dweindl/sbmlmath/README.md

-# sbmlmath - a Python library for handling SBML MathML
+# sbmlmath — a Python library for handling SBML MathML

 This is a Python library for interconverting [SymPy](https://github.com/sympy/sympy/) expressions and [SBML](https://sbml.org/)-MathML.
-SBML uses a subset of [MathML](https://www.w3.org/Math/) that this library tries to support.
+SBML uses a subset of [MathML](https://www.w3.org/Math/) that this library aims to support.
 This is not (intended to be) a general MathML parser.

 Main functionality: